Kumudham

 Kumudham is a 1961 Indian Tamil-language film, directed by Adurthi Subba Rao and written by K. S. Gopalakrishnan.
 The film stars S. S. Rajendran, Vijayakumari and Sowcar Janaki.
 It was released on 29 July 1961 and became a commercial success, later receiving the Certificate of Merit for Third Best Feature Film at 9th National Film Awards.
-The film was remade in Telugu as Manchi Manasulu (1962), in Malayalam as Suseela (1963) and in Hindi as Pooja Ke Phool (1964).
+The film was remade in Telugu as Manchi Manasulu (1962), in Malayalam as Susheela (1963) and in Hindi as Pooja Ke Phool (1964).